Companies hit pause button as coronavirus infects economy

-Layoffs, cutting costs and halting dividends... companies are scrambling to adapt as the coronavirus emergency hits demand and the draconian measures taken to contain the spread of the illness undercut production and demand.
+Layoffs, cutting costs and halting dividends... companies are scrambling to adapt as the coronavirus emergency hits demand while the draconian measures taken to contain the illness undercut production and demand.

-With the economic impact of the coronavirus threatening the survival of many firms, governments have pledged tens of billions to help them limp along -- or failing that, to bankroll outright rescues or nationalisation if necessary.
+With the economic impact of COVID-19 threatening the survival of many firms, governments have pledged hundreds of billions to help them limp along -- or failing that, to bankroll outright rescues or nationalisation if necessary.

 Several industrial giants, in particular in the automobile industry, have reduced or even suspended production.

-BMW said Wednesday that it is shutting down production in its European and South African plants for one month.

-Renault is halting production at plants in France, Spain and Slovenia, as well as Romania, Portugal and Morocco.
+Scania, part of Volkswagen's Traton group, is halting most European truck production following disruptions in the supply chain.

-Tyre giant Michelin is halting production at its sites in Spain, France and Italy for at least a week.
+Tyre giant Michelin is halting production in Spain, France and Italy for at least a week.

 Airbus said it was suspending work at its French and Spanish plants for four days to improve workplace safety.

-Gucci, part of the Kering group, is closing all of its sites until March 20.
-Meanwhile Hermes is shutting its manufacturing sites until the end of March.
+High-end fashion giant Gucci, part of the Kering group, is closing all sites until March 20, while Hermes is shutting its manufacturing sites until the end of March.

 In Germany, long-distance bus companies Flixbus and Blablabus said they were halting services as new travel restrictions take effect.